 The Nursing (NUR) program is considered a limited-enrollment program since it receives more applications than it has available space.
 Acceptance is based on a competitive process with a point system, not a waiting list, and applicants are ranked based on grades earned in the general education classes required for the Nursing program, such as ENG 111, PSY 150 and BIO 168.
 Grades of "C" or better are required in all program-related curriculum classes.
 Only students who have submitted the Nursing program application and are accepted through the competitive process can register for NUR classes.

 NOTE: BIO classes must have been completed within five years of the first NUR class, and math proficiency must have been completed within 10 years of the first NUR class.
 If a "B" or a "C" grade is earned in a class, it can be retaken, but points are awarded based on the most recent grade, even if the final grade is lower.

-The following items below are requirements for the Nursing program selection process:
+The following items are required by the application deadline for the Nursing program selection process: